 Some pieces may have extra holes that you will not use.
 Use only those holes indicated in the instructions and illustrations.

-NOTE: To find out the length of a particular bolt, measure its shank (the long, narrow part beneath the head).
+NOTE: To find out the length of a particular bolt, measure its the length of o bolt, measure shank (the long, narrow part beneath the head).
 Refer to the following diagram: